Proteostasis Therapeutics Inc. (PTI)'s Financial Results Comparing With Puma Biotechnology Inc. (NASDAQ:PBYI) | New Business Observer

 Liquidity

-Proteostasis Therapeutics Inc. has a Current Ratio of 11.3 and a Quick Ratio of 11.3.
-Competitively, Puma Biotechnology Inc.’s Current Ratio is 2.5 and has 2.5 Quick Ratio.
-Proteostasis Therapeutics Inc.’s better ability to pay short and long-term obligations than Puma Biotechnology Inc.
+The current Quick Ratio of Proteostasis Therapeutics Inc. is 11.3 while its Current Ratio is 11.3.
+Meanwhile, Puma Biotechnology Inc. has a Current Ratio of 2.5 while its Quick Ratio is 2.5.
+Proteostasis Therapeutics Inc. is better positioned to pay off its short-term and long-term debts than Puma Biotechnology Inc.

-Proteostasis Therapeutics Inc. and Puma Biotechnology Inc. has shares held by institutional investors as follows: 60.5% and 99.8%.
-Proteostasis Therapeutics Inc.’s share held by insiders are 0.3%.
-Comparatively, Puma Biotechnology Inc. has 11.4% of it’s share held by insiders.
+Institutional investors held 60.5% of Proteostasis Therapeutics Inc. shares and 99.8% of Puma Biotechnology Inc. shares.
+0.3% are Proteostasis Therapeutics Inc.’s share held by insiders.
+Insiders Comparatively, held 11.4% of Puma Biotechnology Inc. shares.

 Performance